 This Sunday we have an opportunity to honor the Lord’s presence in the Blessed Sacrament by taking part in a procession from Saint Charles Church to Holy Ghost, which will begin with exposition of the Blessed Sacrament at 12:30 PM.
 This eucharistic procession gives us a chance to give public witness to our belief in the real and abiding presence of Christ in the eucharist.
 It is a marvelous experience for all who participate in the procession and for those who witness it along the way.
 It is also a great opportunity for families, especially for children, to experience together this extraordinary event and to experience in a different way our Catholic faith and tradition.

 Please pray the rosary this week for the safety of children on summer vacation and for families who are traveling.
 Pray for people who are unemployed, that they may find jobs.
-Pray for the safety of those who are serving in the armed forces and, as always, pray for peace.
+Pray for our seminarians and the men soon to be ordained priests; and, as always, pray for peace.

 May God bless his people with peace.